-- Teaching will be delivered in practical seminars.
-There will be opportunities for class discussion, group work and peer evaluation.
-Further guidance for independent study will be provided by the class tutor.
+* Opportunities for class discussion, group work and peer evaluation.
+Further guidance for independent study provided by the module tutor.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

-Upon accessing the reading list, please search for the module using the module code: SPA2024
+Upon accessing the reading list, please search for the module using the module code: SPA3020